.

 You’ll be assessed in a range of written and other forms, with many negotiated elements.
 This could include multimedia outputs, professional development course and learning materials, presentations, reports and proposals, reflecting the academic and professional skills developed within the programme.

-Assessments are flexible so that you can focus on areas of professional practice or research interest, and in ways that align with your professional development priorities.
+Assessments are flexible so that you can focus on areas of professional practice or research interest, and in ways that align with your development priorities.

 Module options allow you to choose between a professional practice or academic research path for the final 60‑credit project.
 Many students choose a final Dissertation, either through empirical research or a review of research literature focused on an area of educational research or practice.